hackerkid/Hackernews-Syncer-for-Wordpress/README.md

-# Hacker News Reader For Wordpress
+# Hacker News Syncer For Wordpress
 A plugin for syncing the Hackenews posts with Wordpress blog.
-Can be used as a Personlized Hacker News reader which only fetches the posts that satisfies a minimum Karma provided by you.
-The plugin does the manual work of revisting Hacker News manually for Good posts.
+It syncs your Wordpress blog with Hacker news posts which satisfies a minimum Karma.

 ##Screenshots